tracktwo/unrealscript-debugger/README.md

 * `logLevel`: A string for the log level to use for internal debugger logging.
   Can be one of `error`, `warn`, `info`, `debug`, or `trace`.
 Defaults to `warn`.
 By default logs are written to `%TEMP%\unrealscript-debugger\`.
+* `enableStackHack`: A boolean to enable or disable experimental stack trace support.
+This is enabled by default, but could potentially cause issues in some games and can be disabled if so.
+Without this option full line information for all frames in the call stack will not be available until you switch to that frame in the debugger.

 #### Source Roots